Chenkai-Wang/Chenkai-Wang/README.md

-- 👋 Hi, I’m @Chenkai-Wang, a master student major in mathematics.
+- 👋 Hi, I'm @Chenkai-Wang, and I am currently working as a research assistant under the supervision of Prof. Peng Yang.

-- 📫 How to reach me: Feel free to contact me by 12232885@mail.sustech.edu.cn
+- 📫 How to reach me: Feel free to contact me by wangck2022@mail.sustech.edu.cn

+- This is my homepage: https://chenkai-wang.github.io/

-Updated date: July 28, 2023
+Updated date: Nov.
+7, 2024

 <!---
 Chenkai-Wang/Chenkai-Wang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.